syncfusion-content/wpf-docs/wpf/SfDiagram/Interaction.md

 * Selector is surrounded by eight thumbs.
 When dragging these thumbs, selected items can be resized smaller or larger.
 * When one corner of the selector is dragged, opposite corner is in a static position.
 * While resizing, the objects are snapped towards the nearest objects to make better alignments.
-For better alignments, refer to [Snapping](/wpf/sfdiagram/Gridlines#snapping "Snapping")..
+For better alignments, refer to [Snapping](/wpf/sfdiagram/Gridlines#snapping "Snapping").

 ![](Interaction_images/Interaction_img7.jpeg)